-The Chatten Curriculum funnel Toleration
+The Chatten Curriculum funnel Chatten Free School Toleration

 Pupils now confidently access the community and use resources such as toilets and shops.
 They may begin to access parks or libraries.
-Pupils may engage in internal work experience within their interests and be able to tolerate the demands associated with this.
+Pupils may begin supported employment and will have to tolerate the demands associated with this and wearing a uniform.
 Pupils will tolerate all aspects of medical procedures such as blood tests and visiting medical appointments such as hospital and dentists.
-Pupils may not need preparation for this first.

 Pupils tolerate an increasing number of activities relating to hygiene routines and community trips including proximity to stimuli they might have previously struggled with.
 Pupils tolerate medical procedures such as blood pressure reading and visiting the dentist.
 They begin to work on tolerating more invasive procedures such as blood tests.
 Pupils tolerate most situations in real life including those that are unplanned.
+They tolerate a range of difference community visits and may tolerate highly structure work experience activities.

 Pupils tolerate transitions from preferred to non-preferred activities over larger distances and across time.
 They also tolerate and increasing range of different medical and hygiene scenarios.
 They tolerate peers interacting with them directly.
+The are able to tolerate a range of different settings in the local community.

 Pupil learns to tolerate growing demands without displaying dangerous challenging behaviour.
 Pupil tolerate denied access to 'My way' and relinquish preferred items without challenging behaviour.
 This happens in multiple setting and with multiple adults.
+The access the community in a very carefully managed way.